Almost contact 5-folds are contact: Horizontal Deformation II

 \subsection{Interpolation at the exceptional divisors.}

 Let $(M,\xi,\omega)$ be an almost contact manifold.
 The argument for proving Theorem \ref{main} begins with a good almost contact pencil $(f,C,E)$.
-It is then blown--up to obtain a good ace fibration.
-The results in Section 6, 7 and 8 confer ace fibrations.
-These exist not on the manifold $(M,\xi,\omega)$ but in an almost contact blow--up.
-A contact structure has been obtained in the almost contact blow--up such that a neighborhood of the exceptional spheres has remained contact.
-It is left to perform an appropriate contact blow--down and obtain a contact structure in the initial manifold $M$.\\
+Section \ref{sec:blowup} provides a good ace fibration in a modified manifold $(\widetilde M,\widetilde\xi,\widetilde\omega)$.
+The results in Sections \ref{sec:vertical}, \ref{sec:skeleton} and \ref{sec:bands} confer good ace fibrations.
+These exist not on the manifold $(M,\xi,\omega)$ but in $(\widetilde M,\widetilde\xi,\widetilde\omega)$.
+In the previous subsection a contact structure has been obtained in the almost contact manifold $(\widetilde M,\widetilde\xi,\widetilde\omega)$ such that a neighborhood of the exceptional spheres has remained contact.
+It is left to obtain a contact structure in the initial manifold $M$.\\

 The exceptional spheres in $(\widetilde{M},\widetilde{\xi})$ have the standard tight contact structure $(\sS^3,\xi_{std})$ at the beginning of the argument.
-In the deformation performed in Section \ref{sec:bands} the exceptional spheres become overtwisted.
-Hence the contact blow--down procedure cannot be performed directly.
-This has a simple solution.
-We deform the contact distribution on a neighborhood of the exceptional spheres to the standard one.
+In the deformation performed in Section \ref{sec:bands} the exceptional spheres become overtwisted and we cannot directly obtain a contact structure on $M$.
+This has a simple solution, we deform the contact distribution on a neighborhood of the exceptional spheres to the standard one.
 This is the content of the following

 \begin{theorem} Let $(\sS^3 \times B^2(4),\xi_0)$ have the contact form

 where $\delta\in\R^+$ is a constant and $\alpha_{ot}$ is any contact form associated to an overtwisted contact structure homotopic to the standard contact structure on $\sS^3$.\\